Monica Maika

 Why dig LeBreton Flats?

-LeBreton Flats have a rich history and will soon become a bustling mixed-use destination.
-The Flats have seen European settlement and were central to Ottawa’s economic and industrial development.
+The LeBreton Flats site meets the criteria: it has a rich history and will soon become a bustling mixed-use destination.

-Given the long history of Indigenous presence in the region and the geography of the Flats, the site was certainly used by Indigenous communities over time; however, we have not yet recovered evidence of this in our archaeological work.
+Indigenous presence in the region and in the Flats area has a long history.
+The site was certainly used by Indigenous communities over time; however, we have not yet recovered evidence of this in our archaeological work.
+The Flats have provided evidence of European settlement that was central to Ottawa’s economic and industrial development.

 Archaeological digs are not just about unearthing artifacts.
 They are also about piecing together the story of the people who once occupied and used the same land we do today.
 What we find can provide a clearer understanding of the past and the changes that have happened over time.